nikola-spasojevic/Job_Title_Recommender/README.md

 In each step of the pipeline process, the intermittent state is saved to local memory and loaded into each next stage in order to maintain efficiency when prototyping models and tweaking.

+HOW TO RUN:

+Pull into local directory and run (make sure to have all relevant python3 libraries installed):
+	python3 app.py

 # 1. Data Preparation
 The First step is to clean the data and generate a valid corpus for training(95%) and testing(5% of total corpus).
 This is done by removing special characters and digits, converting everything to lower case, removing stopwords from all languages, lemmatisation (and possibly stemming for future models), tokenization.